 - XXL – $894 per month (51 sites, 800 GB storage, 10 TB bandwidth)

 Everything is tuned for online business.
 You’ll be set up for taking payments securely and all customer info is kept secure.

 Traffic spikes?
 No problem.
 Nexcess cloud hosting lets you scale up for a limited period of time if you need.
-You’re not going to locked into paying for more than you need to handle the busy hours.
+You’re not going to be locked into paying for more than you need to handle the busy hours.

 You’re also not spending time making sure that your website is up.
 Nexcess manages everything on the backend so you can concentrate on selling.

 Set up your store with Nexcess cloud hosting today.

 DreamHost has the easiest cloud setup in the industry.
 You can get your cloud servers live in less than 30 seconds.

 With that said, DreamHost cloud is better for developers than regular users.
 It has server options that are made for databases, web apps, and running tests in addition to websites.

 You can continue working the with DevOps tools that you’re already using.
 DreamHost also gives you full root access for complete control over your cloud servers.

 There are actually two different types of cloud options to choose from—DreamCompute and DreamObjects.